-5.2.2 Modification of crystallinity

-To investigate the changes in crystallinity during degradation, WAXD measurements have been conducted on samples after regular degradation intervals, as depicted in Fig. 7.
-Laser treatments cause surface melting and a reduced crystalline peak, as discussed in Sec.
-5.1.
+5.2.2 Modification of Crystallinity.
+To investigate the changes in crystallinity during degradation, WAXD measurements have been conducted on samples after regular degradation intervals, as depicted in Fig. 6.
+Before degradation, laser treatments cause surface melting and a reduced crystalline peak, as given in the dashed black curves in Figs. 6(a) and 6(b).
 For both types of samples, crystalline peaks become more prominent with time, suggesting the occurrence of crystallization during degradation.
-Sample crystallinity, as calculated from WAXD measurements based on ref.
-[23], is given as a function of time in Fig. 8, which shows that crystallinity increases with degradation period, in agreement with Fig. 7.
-For both types of samples a significant increase of crystallinity is observed at day 0.5, when the sample MW begins to decrease, as is discussed in Sec.
+Sample crystallinity, as calculated from WAXD measurements based on Ref.
+[24], is given as a function of time in Fig. 7, which shows that crystallinity increases with degradation period, in agreement with Fig. 6.
+The degradation test was conducted at 70 °C, which is higher than PLLA glass transition temperature; therefore, the samples are annealed during degradation, which serves as one factor causing the increased crystallinity.
+Simply annealing, however, does not explain the nonmonotonous crystallinity increase on day 0.5 and day 3 for laser-treated sample and day 8 for nonlaser-treated sample.
+For both types of samples, a significant increase of crystallinity is observed at day 0.5, when the sample MW begins to decrease, as is discussed in Sec.
 5.2.3.
-The decrease of MW favors chain reorganization and crystallization, and increases crystallinity.
-Lower crystallinity and greater amounts of crystallizable material in non-degraded samples also favors crystallization [25].
-Crystallization slows between day 0.5 and day 5 for the non-laser treated sample, because part of the amorphous chains is less crystallizable, including the rigid amorphous phase (RAP) [26] and entangled chains.
+The decrease of MW favors chain reorganization and crystallization and increases crystallinity.
+Lower crystallinity and greater amounts of crystallizable material in nondegraded samples also favors crystallization [25].
+Crystallization slows between day 0.5 and day 5 for the nonlaser-treated sample, because part of the amorphous chains is less crystallizable, including the rigid amorphous phase (RAP) [26] and entangled chains.
 The RAP and entangled chains hinder chain movements and make it difficult for amorphous chains to relax and crystallize.
-Crystallinity also significantly increases at day 8 for the non-laser treated sample, and day 3 for the laser treated sample.
-Crystallinity increase at this stage is mainly caused by the loss of amorphous chains, Fig. 11, as discussed in Sec.
+Crystallinity also significantly increases at day 8 for the nonlaser-treated sample, and day 3 for the laser-treated sample.
+At this stage, the amorphous chains diffuse out from the matrix, leading to mass loss, as discussed in Sec.
 5.2.3.

-5.2.3 Modification of molecular weight and mass
+5.2.3 Modification of Molecular Weight and Mass.
+Degradation is characterized by sample MW and sample mass.
+MW